 - Not as durable as other options

-Coleman has been a trusted brand for both affordability and reliability, and the Coleman 316 Series 70 QT is no exception.
-With 70 quarts, it is not only the largest cooler on our list in terms of volume but also the most affordable.
-Capable of holding up to 110 cans, its large size makes it ideal for big backyard barbecues or other gatherings.
+Coleman is a trusted brand for both affordability and reliability, and their Classic Series 70-Quart cooler is no exception.
+It is not only the largest cooler on our list in terms of volume but also one of the most affordable.
+Capable of holding up to 109 cans, it’s ideal for backyard barbecues or large other gatherings that warrant a lot of food and beverages.

-The size of the cooler provides plenty of space for food and beverages to accommodate a large group and the open rectangular shape makes it easy to find whatever you need inside.
+The cooler’s open rectangular shape makes it easy to find whatever you need inside.
 Though it’s one of the bigger coolers we reviewed, it’s also significantly lighter than comparable models.
-We found the longer length made the cooler somewhat awkward to carry on our own, but the light weight was incredibly easy to handle solo.
+We found the longer length made the cooler somewhat awkward to carry on our own, but the low weight was incredibly easy to handle solo.

-The 316 Series is made from blow-molded plastic, a type of insulation that isn’t as effective as rotomolded or injection-molded methods.
-However, the Coleman performed well — it took six days for ice inside the cooler to fully melt, eight days to reach 40 degrees Fahrenheit, and 10 days to finally hit 50 degrees Fahrenheit.
+The Classic Series is made from blow-molded plastic, which isn’t as effective as rotomolded or injection-molded styles.
+Still, the Coleman performed well: It took six days for the ice inside to fully melt, eight days for the cooler to reach 40 degrees Fahrenheit, and 10 days to finally hit 50 degrees.
 Even without top-tier insulation, the Coleman impressed us with its ability to keep things cold for days on end.

-The Coleman lid features built-in cupholders—a useful feature when you’re short on a picnic table—but we found its lack of latches and the cooler’s plastic construction weaken its design.
-Without latches, there’s no way to secure the lid, and we noticed leaks from the gap between the lid and the cooler’s body.
+The Coleman’s lid features built-in cup holders – a useful feature when you’re short on a picnic table.
+However, without latches, there’s no way to secure the lid, and we noticed leaks from the gap between the lid and the cooler’s body.
 The plastic build is also less durable and more susceptible to damage, which shortens its lifespan compared to other options.
 For trips where a cooler might be tossed in and out of a car or dragged around, a more sturdy, tight-sealing cooler is a better choice.

-Though not the burliest cooler on our list, the Coleman 316 Series 70 QT is ideal for when you have a big group or lots of things to keep cold.
-With its large capacity and surprisingly lightweight design, it offers great value at a low price.
+Though not the burliest cooler on our list, the Classic Series 70-Quart is ideal for when you have a big group or lots of things to keep cold.
+With its large capacity and surprisingly lightweight design, it’s a great value for what you get.

 Best Waterproof Soft Cooler